Kinleymore

 Kinleymore has a strong pastoral and farming heritage, with grazing and cropping typical of the South Burnett hinterland.
 The locality once had its own railway station on the Proston line, which ran through its centre, though that section of line closed in January 1993.
 Nearby towns including Murgon and Kingaroy — the largest centre in the South Burnett — provide essential services including shopping, healthcare at Kingaroy Hospital, and education.
 Residents rely on private vehicles for all travel, and the area has a close-knit rural community character.

-Kinleymore falls under postcode 4613 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nanango electorate.
+Kinleymore falls under postcode 4613 and is governed by the South Burnett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Nanango electorate.

 📍 Location